KenBarker/UCI-HAR-Dataset-Analysis/README.md

 ###Two datasets have been derived from the data sets that are described above:
 -  merge.dat ('merge_data.csv', can be read in using read.csv(FILE_NAME)): a set of all mean, standard deviation, and frequency mean calculations for X, Y and Z components and magnitude for time and frequency measurements.
 The data is merged in such a way that the test data is the "top" portion of the new data set and the training data is the "bottom" portion of the new set.
 This distinction becomes unimportant once the table is ordered (ascending) and grouped by subject and activity, resulting in a 10299 x 81 table.
 -  merge.means ('merge_means.csv', can be read in using read.csv(FILE_NAME)): a summary of the aformentioned data set such that each action record is averaged for each subject and activity, resultings in a 180 x 81 table of means

 ###The following describes the column name logic:
--  [t/f].[function].[mean/std/meanFreq].[X/Y/Z/Mag]
+-  [t/f].[signal].[function].[dimension]
 -  t: time components
 -  f: frequency components
+####Signals:
 -  BodyAcc: acceleration of the subject's body
 -  GravityAcc: acceleration of gravity on the subject's body
 -  BodyAccJerk: jerk the subject's body undergoes from acceleration
 -  BodyGyro: gyroscopic motion of the subject's body
 -  BodyGyroJerk: jerk the subject's body undergoes from gyroscopic motion
+####Functions:
 -  mean: the mean value of data collected on participating subjects
 -  std: the standard deviation value of data collected on participating subjects
 -  meanFreq: the mean of frequency values associated to the data collected on participating subjects
+####Dimensions:
 -  X: motion along the x-axis
 -  Y: motion along the y-axis
 -  Z: motion along the z-axis